Our current water supply

-A total of 16.5 million acre-feet per year are apportioned among the seven states that share the Colorado River.
+A total of 16.5 million acre-feet per year are apportioned among the seven states that share the Colorado River, as well as Mexico.

 Average river flows

 The Colorado River Compact was negotiated during the wettest period in the river's recorded history.
 At the time, the river's flow was estimated to be 18 MAFY at Lee's Ferry, located just below Lake Powell.
-More recent modeling indicates an average flow of 14.8 MAFY.
+The average natural flow in the river since 1906 has been 14.8 MAFY, and in the last 20 years the average flow has been 12.6 MAFY.
 Meanwhile, current allocations (U.S. and Mexico) total 16.5 MAFY, excluding evaporative losses in the Lower Basin.

 Consequently, the sum of the actual compact apportionments and the Mexican treaty exceed the flow of the river in most years.
 In addition, a sustained drought has significantly reduced the average runoff into the Colorado River.